Metro-Goldwyn-Mayer Television: MGM Television Group and Digital

-On September 22, 2014, MGM acquired a 55% stake in Lightworkers Media and One Three Media, which were formed by Mark Burnett and Roma Downey with a partial stake held by Hearst Corporation, and consolidated the two companies into MGM's new TV production division, United Artists Media Group, with Burnett as CEO.
+On September 22, 2014, MGM acquired a 55% stake in Lightworkers Media and One Three Media, which were formed by Mark Burnett and Roma Downey with a partial stake held by Hearst Corporation, and consolidated the two companies into MGM's new television production division, United Artists Media Group, with Burnett as CEO.
 On December 14, 2015, MGM announced that it had acquired the remaining stake in UAMG in a stock and cash deal, and that Burnett would become the new CEO of MGM Television replacing the outgoing president Roma Khanna.
 As a result, Burnett's reality show franchises (Survivor, The Voice, The Celebrity Apprentice, and Shark Tank) are now being co-produced by MGM Television with their other respective original producers.

-While continuing its first look deal with Content Media Corporation, Caryn Mandabach Productions signed a multi-year scripted production deal with MGM TV in October 2015.
+While continuing its first look deal with Content Media Corporation, Caryn Mandabach Productions signed a multi-year scripted production deal with MGM Television in October 2015.
 In November 2016, MGM formed Gato Grande Productions, a joint venture with Mexican entrepreneurs Miguel Aleman and Antonio Cué.
-Gato Grande's first project was a TV series about recording artist Luis Miguel.
+Gato Grande's first project was a television series about recording artist Luis Miguel.

 On October 31, 2015, MGM launched a new digital television network with Sinclair Broadcast Group known as Comet, with a focus on science fiction and related genres (including content from MGM's library).
-In December 2016, MGM launched Light TV—another new network focusing on family and faith-based entertainment, and in February 2017, MGM launched a second venture with Sinclair, Charge!, which largely replaced The Works.
-Charge!, another Sinclair network, began broadcasting on February 28, 2017, with MGM programming once again.
+In December 2016, MGM launched Light TV—another new network focusing on family and faith-based entertainment, and on February 28, 2017, MGM launched a second venture with Sinclair, Charge!, with MGM programming once again.
+Charge! largely replaced The Works.

 On July 18, 2017, MGM Television acquired Evolution Media, a non-scripted studio best known for the Real Housewives franchise.
 In June 2018, MGM Television acquired Big Fish Entertainment, the production company behind A&E's Live PD.

 A new post, senior vice-president of digital and new platform, was created then filled in March 2017 by Sam Toles.
 In July 2017, MGM Television announced that it would revive the Stargate franchise with a new, digital-exclusive series, Stargate Origins, as part of a new subscription streaming service known as Stargate Command launched in third quarter 2017.
 By August 2018, MGM's Digital Group had formed United Artists Digital Studios to produce show such as Stargate Origins.
 The streaming service was closed on December 31, 2019, as it reached only 75,000 subscribers.

 Burnett in June 2018 was promoted to chairman when he renewed his contract until 2022.
 In late 2019, the group assigned a number of first look agreements with 42, a British-American production and management firm, The Big Picture Co. owned by Renee Zellweger and Carmella Casinelli, Weed Road Pictures and Escape Artists.